Calling all high school students in Whatcom interested in collaborating with other youth on a climate action project!

 - Participate in two local field days exploring hands-on solutions

-YEP! runs for 10 weeks and is offered both in the spring and fall semesters:
+YEP! runs for 10 weeks and is offered in both spring and fall semesters.

 — Ay, 2023 YEP!
 Participant